makesappy/map_controller_plus_3/README.md

-# Map Controller Plus
+# Map Controller Plus v3.0.0

-Stateful map controller for Flutter Map.
+Stateful map controller for Flutter Map v3.0.0.
 Manage markers, lines and polygons.

-**This is a fork from [synw's map_controller package](https://pub.dev/packages/map_controller) made because the project has been abandoned.
+**This is a fork from [synw's map_controller package](https://pub.dev/packages/map_controller_plus) made because the project has been abandoned.
 This new and improved version supports the latest version of the [flutter_map](https://pub.dev/packages/flutter_map) package.
-If you need a feature or a fix you can [open an issue on the forked repository](https://github.com/TesteurManiak/map_controller/issues).**
+If you need a feature or a fix you can [open an issue on the forked repository](https://github.com/makesappy/map_controller_plus_3/issues).**

 ## Usage